-Important: When signing into Zoom with SSO, enter umich as the domain name.
+Important: You must sign in with SSO and enter umich as the domain name.
 If you enter umich.edu, you will receive an error.

 U-M Zoom accounts are available to all active faculty, staff, and students on the Ann Arbor, Dearborn, and Flint campuses and in Michigan Medicine.
-Alumni, retirees, and non-university participants can attend Zoom meetings without a university account, but cannot host or initiate Zoom meetings.
+Alumni, retirees, and non-university participants can attend Zoom meetings without a university account but cannot host or initiate Zoom meetings.
 (For more information on what happens to your U-M Zoom account when you leave the university, refer to Zoom: Accounts for People Who Leave U-M.)

-Zoom unifies cloud video conferencing, simple online meetings, group messaging, and provides the option for meeting recordings.
-Zoom offers high quality video, audio, and wireless screen-sharing across Windows, Mac, Linux, Chrome OS, iOS, Android, Blackberry, Zoom Rooms, and H.323/SIP room systems.
+Zoom unifies cloud video conferencing and simple online meetings and provides the option for meeting recordings.
+Zoom offers high-quality video, audio, and wireless screen-sharing across Windows, Mac, Linux, Chrome OS, iOS, Android, Blackberry, Zoom Rooms, and H.323/SIP room systems.

 Use Zoom to